 As recently as 2016, a key member of Google revealed that backlinks are still one of the top three ranking metrics (alongside content, and user engagement).
 So let's just get this out of the way now:

 Spammy techniques might not work so well anymore, but link building still works, and will do for a long time to come.
+If you want to know about the right and wrong approach to backlinks, click the link to hear the misconceptions we come across everyday.

 Can you rank a site highly without building links?
 Yes, but it's an uphill struggle, and nothing moves that needle faster than getting a quality link to your site.